 Controlling a region in the world means controlling several countries.
 Generally a powerful country will have allies or buffer states next door.
-This is much easier to set up when one can put chosen souls into the royalty of those countries and then guide them to rule.
+This is much easier to set up when one can put chosen souls into a royal family of a country and then guide them to the throne.
 The Vedas describe the existence of this technique, they just don’t tell you the gods are actually people.
 They then have a psychic puppet in charge of a nation.

 The gods, or Controllers, get very angry when this process is interfered with.
-They have used trickery and outright war to put their boys back in charge.
+They have used trickery (case study 31) and outright war to put their boys back in charge.
 Particularly when building a new empire for their future life.
 The Controllers live in Mordor.

 Sometimes there is more to a war than all the historians, theorists, psychologists and politicians understand.
 Take Vlad Putin‘s <<<invasion of Ukraine with the assistance of Alexander Lukashenko‘s <<<Belarus.
 It all really started in 2014 when Alexander Yanukovich <<<was ousted by Ukraine’s parliament.
 To add insult to injury a Jew is now the president of Ukraine.

 It is also easier to invade and take over a neighboring country when one has allies in positions of power and influence in the target country.
 A military commander or politician of high status can sabotage the nation from within.
 Have you considered the Third Reich’s invasion of France in 1940 was almost too easy?
 The British beat feet realizing the French were simply giving up.

 After the French German Armistice was signed the government of the Vichy French was set up.
 They collaborated with the Nazis and even fought a naval battle against the US near Casablanca.
 The president of this puppet government was Philippe Petain.
 Here is the result of his reincarnation case study.